knuckleswtf/pastel/README.md

 - ./includes/errors.md
 ```

-Alternatively, you can use `*` as a wildcard.
-Note that, in this case, files will be included in alphabetical order.
+You can also use `*` as a wildcard.
+In this case, files matching the pattern will be included in alphabetical order.

 ```
 includes:
-- ./includes/*
+- ./includes/*.md
 ```

 - `last_updated`: The date on which the docs were last updated.
 Helpful so your users know if they're looking at something stale.
 Leave this empty and it will automatically be set to the most recent time you edited your Markdown files (main or includes).
 If you want to set this manually, you can write whatever you want here.
 Pastel will render it as is.